comp426-2022-fall/a99-group7/README.md

 ## Future Extensions

 In the future, we hope to add more features including letting users add their favorite artists and music genres.
 We also want to add a social aspect by developing a feature that allows users to meet other users with similar music tastes.
 Users can search for their friends or be matched with someone nearby who listens to similar music tastes.
 With matched profiles, users can chat with each other, view each other's profiles, and add their liked songs to their own list of liked songs.
 Eventually, we envision this web app to evolve into a dating/friend-making platform.
 Music reflects our souls and has the power to connect people.
 We hope to use the power music has to help people discover and create more meaningful relationships.
 Especially for new graduates, it can be daunting to meet people in a completely new environment.
 With conventional dating apps, it can be hard to make the first move and figure out what to say.
 With TuneIn, we hope to help eliminate this pressure and help create bonds, both romantic and platonic, over music.
+More details about future directions we envision for TuneIn can be found in this [file](docs/future-extensions).